lu7did/PixiePi/README.md

      - Pixie Transceiver
      - Glueware simple electronics to switch transmitter, connect keyer and others.

-  This setup can be used with flrig as the front-end and CAT controller, it should work with any other software supporting a Yaesu FT-817 model CAT command set.
+  This setup can be used with flrig as the front-end and CAT controller (**headless mode**), it should work with any other software supporting a Yaesu FT-817 model CAT command set.

 # Other packages